 - 5.1 Each planning application for decision is the subject of a written report with an officer recommendation.
-Reports will be produced in a standard form provided by the Director of Planning and Strategic Transport and will identify and analyse the material considerations, of which the Committee will need to take account when considering the application on the planning merit. - 5.2 In addition to the written report, illustrative material will usually be presented at the meeting to explain the scheme.
-The planning files will also be available for inspection at the meeting by Members of the Committee.
+Reports will be produced in a standard form provided by the Director of Planning and Strategic Transport and will identify and analyse the material considerations, of which the Committee will need to take account when considering the application on the planning merit. - 5.2 In addition to the written report, illustrative material will usually be presented by officers at the meeting to explain the scheme.